 9. Another interesting fact about Burj Khalifa is that the design of the building resembles a desert flower – Hymenocalllis, found in the region

 10. It holds the longest and fastest-running elevators that run at 10 meters per second.

 11. The tip of the Burj Khalifa sphere can be seen from a radius of 95 Kilometers.

 12. The concrete used to build Burj Khalifa weighed something that was equivalent to 100,000 elephants, besides 39,000 tonnes of steel rebar was put to use.

-13. The tower rests on an artificial lake that surrounds the building offering a breath-taking view of the area.
+13. The tower rests on an artificial lake that surrounds the building offering a breathtaking view of the area.

-16. At the top of the building visitors enjoy a temperature that is 15 degrees cooler than that at the base.
+16. At the top of the building visitors enjoy a temperature that is 15 degrees cooler than at the base.

 17. Burj Khalifa can hold 35,000 people at one time.

-18. And finally another astonishing fact of Burj Khalifa – The building is so tall that one can watch two sunsets in a day!
+18. And finally another astonishing fact about Burj Khalifa – The building is so tall that one can watch two sunsets in a day!
 Since there is a time difference of three minutes from the ground to the top of the building, you can watch the sunset at the base, and reach the top to watch the sunset once again!

 There is no doubt that this wonder is a pride of Dubai.
 It marks the dignity and zest of the country that has come this far in a short span of time.
 If ever you travel to Dubai you cannot but miss witnessing this marvel.
 The tallest structure on earth, with its gleaming presence, is a treat indeed for adventure lovers as well as those who wish to witness history!
 You can see the whole of Dubai from its observation deck!